christopherliu/trace-js/README.md

 Developer's Reference
 ====================
-There are two functions to know.
+There are two point five functions to know.

 *[var x = ] TraceJS.GetLogger(type, commonTags)*: This returns a tracing function.